niutech/collection-iot/README.md

 #Internet of Things

 > The Internet of Things (IoT) is an important part of the next generation of information technology.
 As the name suggests, IoT consists of material objects connected to the Internet.
-It has two meanings: First, the core and foundation of IoT is still the Internet, the Internet is based on the extension and expansion of the network; second, to extend and expand its client to any goods and piece of information.
+It has two meanings: First, the core and foundation of IoT is still the Internet, the Internet is based on the extension and expansion of the network; second, to extend and expand its client to any goods and pieces of information.
 Communication is the exchange of interest.
 IoT means "connected to the Internet."

 ##IoT Collection